isomerpages/moe-unitypri/_programmes/Lifeskills Programme.md

 description: ""
 ---
 <h3><strong>P3 Social Etiquette</strong></h3>
-<p>Developing good etiquette and social manners is crucial for the personal,
+<p>Good etiquette and social skills play a vital role in children’s personal,
-social, and emotional growth of children.
-In Term 2, all our Primary 3 students participated in a Social Etiquette programme spanning over three sessions.
-They learned the art of making a positive impression through proper self-introduction and greetings as well as received guidance on basic grooming, online etiquette, and appropriate behaviour in school and public settings.
-Their instructors used engaging presentations, activities, and videos to captivate their interest.
-The students applied what they learned by engaging in role-playing activities with their peers, practising self-introductions and discussing case studies in class.
-By instilling good etiquette and mannerisms in these students, we aim to nurture their confidence and communication skills, paving the way for them to become respectful and confident adults.</p>
+social, and emotional growth.
+In Term 2, our Primary 3 students took part in a three-session Social Etiquette programme, where they explored the art of making a positive impression through proper self-introductions and greetings.
+Through pair and group work as well as engaging communication activities, they also received guidance on basic grooming, online etiquette, and appropriate behaviour in school and public settings.
+Students grew more aware of the importance of presenting themselves well and interacting respectfully with others.</p>
+<p>The instructors also brought the lessons to life through presentations,
+activities, and videos, encouraging students to put their learning into practice through role-playing, self-introductions, and class discussions based on case studies.</p>
+<p>Through this programme, we hope to nurture our students' confidence and
+communication skills, guiding them on their journey to becoming respectful and confident individuals.</p>
 <p></p>
 <h3><strong>P4 Cyber wellness</strong></h3>
 <p>In today's rapidly evolving digital landscape, equipping students with